kotolex/checking/README.md

 ### Data Providers ###

 Often you need to run the same test with different data, there is @provider annotation for that target.
 Mark function you want with @provider annotation and you can use it in your tests.
-The function for data-provider should not have arguments and it has to return iterable, sequence or generator.
+The function for data-provider should not have arguments, and it has to return iterable, sequence or generator.

 **Important!** Name of the provider has to be unique, you can specify it in parameter

 `@provider(name='provider')`

 or it takes the function name by default.
-It it not necessary to have data-provider with the test (in the same module)
+It is not necessary to have data-provider with the test (in the same module)

 The data provider takes sets of values from the iterable one by one and pushes them onto your test.